indygreg/PyOxidizer/tugger/docs/tugger_starlark_type_file_manifest.rst

            This can be set when reading temporary files.

+    .. py:method:: get_file(path: str) -> Optional[FileContent]

+        Obtain a :py:class:`FileContent` at a given path in the manifest, or ``None`` if no such path exists in the manifest.

+        A copy of the content in the :py:class:`FileManifest` is returned and mutations on the returned object will not be reflected in the :py:class:`FileManifest`.

     .. py:method:: install(path: str, replace: bool = True)

         This method writes the content of the :py:class:`FileManifest` to a